zxcvbn-ts/zxcvbn/docs/guide/README.md

 ## Performance

 **zxcvbn** operates below human perception of delay for most input: ~5-20ms for ~25 character passwords on modern browsers/CPUs, ~100ms for passwords around 100 characters.
-To curb runtime latency for really long passwords, consider sending `zxcvbn.check()` only the first 100 characters or so of user input.
+To curb runtime latency for really long passwords, consider sending `zxcvbn.check(password)` only the first 100 characters or so of user input.
-For security reasons a limit was implemented for 256 characters by default but can be customized it with `maxLength`.
+For security reasons a limit was implemented for 256 characters by default but can be customized with `maxLength`.

 ## Change prior to original library